-Interview with Irsan Widarto, specialist in entrepreneurship and innovation, and professor of the FC Barcelona Master in Football Business by Johan Cruyff Institute
+Interview with Irsan Widarto, specialist in entrepreneurship and innovation, and professor of the Master in Football Business in partnership with FC Barcelona

 Irsan Widarto was born in Indonesia, but raised and educated in the Netherlands.
 In 1996, he founded a software company with two friends.
 In 2007, the company was sold to EMC and Irsan became a director of engineering for the software division of EMC.
 In 2017, he left EMC to become the CTO of iChoosr, independent experts in group buying programs.
 Since 2012, he has also been a professor at the Johan Cruyff Institute, where his main subjects are entrepreneurship and innovation.
 Irsan has been playing football almost all his life, “not at a very high level, but still enjoying the game as if I was a professional”, he says.
 He’s also been a coach, team manager and board member at several amateur football clubs and is a season ticket holder of Feyenoord Rotterdam, so you will find him in De Kuip every other Sunday.